-The Persistence Foundation is a not-for-profit 501(c)3, which was established in 1996, that was formed to help conserve farmland and preserve agricultural heritage.
+The Persistence Foundation is a not-for-profit 501(c)3, which was established in 1996.
+The Foundation was formed to help conserve farmland and preserve agricultural heritage.

 The Persistence Foundation

-As farms are no longer used for agriculture, or as farms transition towards modernization, the timber framed buildings of the 18th and 19th centuries are left in disrepair.
-These barns, houses and outbuildings provide a vital link to America’s past, but are in danger of becoming extinct.
+The rural timber framed barns and outbuildings of the 18th and 19th centuries provide a vital link to America’s past.
+But they are in danger of becoming extinct.
+Most often now they are left in disrepair as farms transition towards modernization.
 The preservation and documentation of historic agricultural structures is a focus of The Persistence Foundation’s work.

 “The beauty of this remarkable place, captured with such joy by Grandma Moses, is expressed with no less sincerity by the barns of Nipmoose and the work of The Persistence Foundation.”Jayne Stokes, Program Director, Civicure, Hoosick Falls, NY

 The Persistence Foundation’s (TPF) work has been focused primarily in townships of the northeastern section of the Hudson River Valley (HRV).
 The HRV is an area of exceptional beauty, internationally acclaimed for its scenic landscapes and fertile soils.
 These communities, whose landscapes have been so charmingly depicted by painters of the Hudson River School as well as the renowned folk artist, Grandma Moses, are in danger of losing their cultural heritage as well as their base of farmland.
 TPF has undertaken initiatives to address these problems, partnering with land trusts, government entities, local organizations and other non-profits.